cwrc/DEPRECATED-CWRC-Writer/README.md

 ### Delegate to your services

-The bulk of the work in setting up the CWRCWriter is in the delegator.
-The following UML diagram shows how the default CWRCWriter delegates for the CWRC project.
+The bulk of the work in setting up the CWRC-Writer is in the delegator.
+The following UML diagram shows how the default CWRC-Writer delegates for the CWRC project.
 The methods that must be implemented for a new project are those in the 'delegator' class.

 ![Picture](docs/images/Delegator_UML.png)